Furniture Style

 Furniture Style (magazine) was a monthly business-to-business magazine and Web site serving home furnishings retailers, specifically furniture retailers, and interior designers.
 Owned by William C. Vance's Vance Publishing Corp., the magazine was BPA-audited and reaches 25,000 furniture retail professionals in the United States and Canada.

+Overview

 The magazine was based in Lincolnshire, Illinois, at Vance Publishing's corporate headquarters; it was founded in October 1996.
 Key members of the editorial staff included Julie M. Smith, publisher; Romy Schafer, editor; Thomas A. Prais & Sara Sandock, managing editors; and Senior Contributing Editor Nancy Robinson.
 It ceased publication in 2009.
 The next year, Vance sold the Furniture Style assets to Scranton Gillette Communications.

 Furniture Style is also an online retailer of furniture based in the UK, founded in 2011 by Nicola Morgan.

 Content and coverage

 Furniture Style presented content in a concise, highly visual format that puts product trends at center stage.
 Topics include merchandising advice, consumer shopping trends and timely news about home furnishings retailers' most profitable product categories, such as bedroom, dining room, entertainment, youth, accent, area rugs, mattresses and upholstery.